-Upon arriving, I cannot recommend enough getting yourself a private guide for a first hand taste of the city.
+Upon arriving, I cannot recommend enough getting yourself a private guide for a first-hand taste of the city.
+If you have a bit more time than I did, check out this five day Venice itinerary.
 I hired Igor from Tour Leader Venice and he helped me get my bearings on whilst discovering a perhaps less touristy side of Venice.
 A born and bred Venetian, Igor showed me around the Jewish quarter, the area surrounding the Rialto bridge, the fish and fruit markets, an incredible book store that keeps getting flooded, Scala Del Bovolo, Mozart House and the Guggenheim Museum.
 A truly perfect afternoon.
 Book your own private tour here.

 Set along Riva degli Schiavoni, Hotel Gabrielli overlooks the lagoon and is located just minutes from the main attractions.
 Saint Mark’s square, the Doge’s Palace, Biennale Gardens, the Basilica of St. Mark, the Arsenale, as well as several vaporetto stations are just a few steps away, making it very easy to reach from the train station.
 Not only is this prime location one of the most attractive features, the view from some of the rooms and from the restaurant, bar and rooftop is stunning, especially at sunset.
 And despite the very central location, Hotel Gabrielli remains a peaceful oasis where it felt wonderful to unwind and kick back around a Spritz Aperol at the end of a busy day exploring.